 Potential earning increases for adding new skills to your resume are wide-ranging, but the more skill you can bring to the table for an employer, the better your advantage over other candidates, the higher your value in your industry, and the more negotiating power you’ll have when discussing your wage or salary.
 Here are 96 money-making skills and certifications to enrich your career and increase your paycheck.

 Click through to read about skills you can quickly learn that will help you earn more money.

 Learning touch-typing or 10-key can improve accuracy when drafting documents and speed up productivity, skills that many employers consider major assets.
 Typing is necessary for data entry jobs, administrative jobs and writing jobs.
 The cost of improving typing skills ranges from practice you can do on your own for free to courses that cost a couple hundred dollars.
 Online learning marketplace Udemy, for example, offers several typing courses ranging from $20 to $200 to help you increase your typing speed in just a few days.

 In addition to data entry jobs, cashier jobs and similar roles typically require 10-key skills.
 If you want to work in retail or land a role requiring numerical data entry, you can learn 10-key number-pad typing skills using free online tools, such as through Typing.com or by taking an online course through a site like Lynda.com.
 Lynda subscriptions start at $19.99 for access to thousands of courses.

 3. Public Speaking

-Taking a public speaking course and learning how to communicate effectively can enrich your career, especially if you're seeking leadership or motivational speaking roles.
-These classes are taught online, at community colleges and at adult continuing education centers.
-Online training company The Leader's Institute, for example, offers two-day public speaking courses across the country for $995.
+Taking a public speaking course and learning how to communicate effectively can enrich your career, especially if you’re seeking leadership or motivational speaking roles.
+Public speaking classes are taught online, at community colleges and at adult continuing education centers.
+Online training company The Leader’s Institute, for example, offers two-day public speaking courses across the country for $995.

 4. Microsoft Office Suite Certification